saltant-org/saltant/README.md

 specify a container and a set of variables required to run its code;
 task queues specify a set of machines which share similar environments;
-and task instances specify a task type, provide the task type with its required variables, and run its container on machine from a task queue.
+and task instances specify a task type, provide the task type with its required variables, and run its task type's container on one of a task queue's machines.

 ### Containers